 I started my visit of the Old Town in the Big Square, near the Zemun’s green market.
 The most prominent building in the square is the Catholic church of “The Assumption of the Blessed Virgin Mary”.
 Unfortunately, the church was closed and I couldn’t visit it.
 Maybe next time.

-Around the corner from the Big Square is Magistarski Square.
+Immediately next to the Big Square is Magistarski Square.
 This whole area is a pedestrian zone now, with numerous restaurants, bars and coffee shops.

 Magistarski Trg is more like a wide street that feels like a big square.
 Anyway, that’s not really important, because there is no traffic there.
 It’s a peaceful corner within the Old Town where you can sit down and spend some time in one of the establishments.